SuryaPanneer/turbo-disco/GettingStarted.md

 This view provides the following details:
 - Customer information, such as the name, number, language, Data Universal Number System (DUNS) number, category, address, and number of employees
 - Person- type customer information, such as the name, date of birth, and primary phone number; organization-type customer information, such as the chief executive officer (CEO) name, potential revenue of the customer in the current year and next year, Standard Industrial Classification (SIC) code, line of business, mission statement, home country, and legal status.
 The Disadvantaged_8A_Flag column indicates whether the customer is eligible for the 8(a) program.
 The Internal_Organization_Flag column indicates whether the customer organization is an internal organization.
 The Customer_Type column indicates whether the customer type is "Organization" or "Person".
 The Small_Business_Flag column indicates whether the customer organization is certified as a small business organization.
 The Dun_Bradstreet_Rating column indicates the Dun and Bradstreet rating of the customer.

 **Performance**

 For optimal performance, filter the records by the Customer_Type column.

+This page was created as part of the {{course}} on {{date}} by {{author}}.